 A Committee on Auditing, consisting of six qualified members, one from each District and two at large.
 This Committee shall examine and audit the books of the Secretary and Treasurer and all expenditures of money by the Association, and shall submit to the Convention of the Association its findings and recommendations relative thereto.
 The Board of Trustees may, in its discretion, at any time that it deems it appropriate, have the books of the Secretary and Treasurer audited by a qualified accountant.
 The Committee shall further have the responsibility to audit the books and accounts of the Wisconsin Elks Major Project, Inc.

 A Committee on Credentials and Elections consisting of 12 members, three from each District.
 This Committee shall examine the credentials of all delegates and alternate delegates and of all Elks who, under these By-Laws, are authorized to participate in the deliberations of the Association at any of its meetings, pass upon the correctness thereof, issue a proper voting certificate to each accredited delegate and to each alternate delegate authorized by his Lodge to serve for an absent delegate, as they are defined in Section 2 and 3, of Article II of these By-Laws, keep an accurate record of attendance of such delegates and alternate delegates, and submit to the Convention and Conferences a report thereof and make such recommendations relative thereto as it shall deem proper.
-It shall also be the duty of this Committee, under the proper order of business, to supervise and conduct the elections of officers and the selection of the sites of the Convention and Mid-Winter Conference, to collect the ballots and to count and report the results of the vote.
+It shall also be the duty of this Committee, under the proper order of business, to supervise and conduct the elections of officers to collect the ballots and to count and report the results of the vote.

 A Committee on Resolutions and Laws, consisting of six members, one from each District and two at large.
 This Committee shall have referred to it all resolutions as pertain to the business of the Association and such resolutions as pertain to legislation and amendments to the By-Laws of the Association and report to the Association all other resolutions with recommendations for action relative thereto.
 It shall study the By-Laws and shall make recommendations from time to time and propose such amendments as it may deem appropriate and advisable.
 It shall advise and counsel the Association and its officers and trustees on all legal matters affecting the Association.
 When necessary, it shall recommend to the Association employment of private legal counsel for representation in any legal action.
 No member of the Committee who is an attorney or member of his/her law firm shall receive remuneration for advice or counsel to the Association.